 We have one word for love, but Greek has multiple: agape, phileo, storge, and eros.
 What is the difference between agape and phileo love?
 What about eros and storge?
-Read this chapter from Your Marriage God’s Way to find out.
+Read or listen to this chapter from Your Marriage God’s Way to find out.

 Table of Contents

 What are a few things I love?
 I love my kids, eating popcorn, and teaching the Bible.
 Another man might say, “I love my wife, football, and working on my car.”
 For this man’s wife’s sake, let’s hope he loves his wife differently than he loves football and automobiles.
 For my kids’ sake, let’s hope I love them differently than I love eating popcorn.

 Have you ever noticed that the English word love can be used in a wide variety of ways that fail to distinguish between different shades of meaning?
 Obviously, the love we have for things we enjoy is different than the love we experience in relationships.
 Even within our relationships, the kinds of love we experience will vary significantly.
 We love our parents differently than we love our spouse, and we love our children differently than we love our pastor, fellow church members, or coworkers.

 Within a marriage relationship, what kind of love should a husband have for his wife?
 Or a wife for her husband?
 What does such love look like?
 If we are to obey God’s command to love our spouse, we must be able to answer these questions.
 The New Testament was originally written almost entirely in Greek, a language that contains four different words for love: eros, phileo (click for the Greek), storge, and agape (click for the Greek).
 Let’s define and examine a biblical picture of each.
 With a clearer understanding of three of those words for love—eros, storge, and phileo—we will be better prepared to understand the superior form of love: agape.